jamulussoftware/jamulus/src/JAMULUS_PROTOCOL.md

 Jamulus uses connectionless UDP packets to communicate between the client and server, and additionally for directory server registration.
 The `src/protocol.cpp` file contains much of the details of the packets themselves, whereas this document is intended to form a higher-level view of the protocol interactions.
 Some of the messages need to be acknowledged, some do not.

 All of this information can be discovered from reading the code, but hopefully is quicker to digest when available in one location.
+There is a wireshark disector available too, [here](https://github.com/softins/jamulus-wireshark), if you would like to inspect the packet flow.

+---

 Overview
----
+==

 The message packet structure is: